 It is estimated that 11,000 plus Wyoming children are being raised by relatives, primarily grandparents and often through a “guardianship”.
 Why?
-Statistics tell us that approximately 90% of these children are placed in 3rd party care, remaining in their custody, many for years, because of substance abuse and criminal behavior including incarceration associated with substance abuse…we’re referring to methamphetamine, heroin, and opioids, which the usage of, often perpetuates domestic violence and mental illness.
+Statistics tell us that over 90% of these children are placed in 3rd party care, remaining in their custody, many for years, because of substance abuse and criminal behavior including incarceration associated with substance abuse…we’re referring to methamphetamine, heroin, and opioids, which the usage of, often perpetuates domestic violence and mental illness.
 These numbers reflect a serious systemic issue in Wyoming that is nationwide.

 These numbers do not include children in state custody.
 Wyoming’s current statutes have NO CLEAR GUIDELINES governing third party custody proceedings, including guardianship.
 According to Wyoming law, these particular, most vulnerable and often traumatized group of children, are NOT ENTITLED TO “BEST INTEREST” legal standards afforded to ‘other’ children in our state.